 Fire prevention has two full-time safety code officers whose primary role is fire prevention.
-This is accomplished through education, fire inspections, fire investigations, plan reviews and issuance of licenses or certificates.
+This is accomplished through education, fire inspections, fire investigations, plan reviews and issuance of permits.

 All businesses are responsible to comply with the Alberta Fire Code (AFC); Fire Prevention helps ensure businesses meet these requirements by conducting regular fire inspections.
 The Town of Cochrane’s Quality Management Plan dictates how often fire inspections are required for each type of business.
 New businesses must contact fire prevention for an initial fire inspection prior to opening for business.
-Private residences are not normally inspected except for certain home-based businesses, by request, or if a fire hazard has been reported.
+Private residences may be inspected by request, or if a fire hazard has been reported.

 All dollar loss fires or fires resulting in injuries or fatalities must be reported and investigated for cause, origin and circumstances.
 Once the fire investigation is completed, the information is submitted to the provincial fire commissioner's office.
-The fire commissioner's office then uses this information to identify potential hazardous products or make recommendations to the Alberta Building Code to life and fire safety.
+The fire commissioner's office then uses this information to identify potential hazardous products or make recommendations to the Alberta Building and Fire Codes for life and fire safety.

 Fire prevention is a proactive resource for businesses, schools and anyone else in Cochrane who requires information or recommendations regarding fire safety plans, fire drills, placement of smoke detectors and selection of fire extinguishers.